Thank you for visiting our bespoke SLLS conference page!

 - Keep in touch

-CLOSER Discovery – the UK’s most detailed search engine for longitudinal data – allows users to search and explore content from multiple leading UK longitudinal population studies.
+CLOSER Discovery – search, explore and assess content from multiple UK longitudinal population studies.

-The search platform features metadata from 11 UK longitudinal population studies and includes:
+Our Discovery platform contains metadata from 11 UK longitudinal population studies and includes:

 - 300+ questionnaires